 Each Director has entered into a formal letter of appointment with the Company, which sets out core terms of the director’s responsibilities and obligations to the Company.

-The performance of the Managing Director is reviewed by the Board.
+The performance of the Managing Director and/or Chief Executive Officer is reviewed by the Board.

-The performance of Key Management Personnel is reviewed by the Managing Director during the year, with a formal process conducted once a year by the Remuneration and Nominations Committee.
+The performance of Key Management Personnel is reviewed by the Managing Director and/or Chief Executive Officer during the year, with a formal process conducted once a year by the Remuneration and Nomination Committee.
 Such performance is reviewed by comparing performance against pre-determined measures, examining the effectiveness of the individual and identifying areas for potential improvement.

-Further details of how the Company assesses the performance of the Managing Director and Key Management Personnel are set out in the Remuneration Report in the Company's Annual Report.
+Further details of how the Company assesses the performance of the Managing Director and/or Chief Executive Officer and Key Management Personnel are set out in the Remuneration Report in the Company’s Annual Report.

 PRINCIPLE 2 – STRUCTURE THE BOARD TO ADD VALUE

-At 30 June 2013, the Discovery Metals Board was comprised of the following Directors:
+At 30 June 2014, the Discovery Metals’ Board comprised of the following Directors:

-All non-executive members of the Discovery Metals Board are independent directors, including the Chairman.
-The roles of the Chairman and Managing Director are not exercised by the same person.
+The roles of Chairman and Chief Executive Officer were not exercised by the same person.

 Conflict of interest